Updated: May 13

 It seems the brain is ‘practicing’ the dance steps without moving a muscle.
 But this isn’t exactly the case either.
 To actually refine muscle performance and the sense of proprioception (where one is in space) the pathways to and from the muscles and joint capsules must be activated in some way during this mental practice.

 The brain sends very mild electrical signals down the spinal cord to whichever areas are required to make these ‘mental’ notes and corrections.
 The physical body is actually being moved, just at a level that is too small to be perceived by the human eye.
 Studies show that the same thing happens when we practice a skill in our heads or just imagine a certain experience taking place.
+The body-mind connection is impeccable.

 Imagination can be conscious or subconscious and what we perceive to be reality and how we might react physically to a situation, can sometimes all happen in a fraction of a second.